ginikatheboy/hng13-stage2-devops/README.md

 # Blank response on /version
 # Ensure your backend listens on port 3000 internally and the proxy is configured correctly.

-# 🧾 License
+ 🧾 License
-# This project is for educational purposes under the Backend.im Stage 2 DevOps Challenge.
+This project is for educational purposes under the Backend.im Stage 2 DevOps Challenge.

-Blank response on /version
-Ensure your backend listens on port 3000 internally and the proxy is configured correctly.